mendeljacks/orma/README.md

 </tr>
 </table>

-### SQL functions
+## SQL functions

-Orma supports functions to transform data, for example:
+Orma supports the use of SQL functions.
+When using an SQL function a field name must be provided, for example:

 <table><tr><th> Query </th> <th> Result </th></tr><tr><td>